Shikhar15606/Covid19-CasesTrackingWebsite/README.md

-In this project, I have created a website that gives information aboutthe spread of COVID-19  all over the world.
+In this project, I have created a website that gives information about the spread of COVID-19  all over the world.
 Website fetches real-time data from a REST API.
 It uses Mapbox to plot it on a World map
 The map has three coloured markers red, green and yellow.

 •	Green colour specifies that the number of patients in a country is less than 100